-In fiscal 2019-20 the Corporation paid \$1,347,000 to NS TIR to provide maintenance services on the Cobequid Pass Toll Highway under the terms of the Annual Maintenance Agreement.
+In fiscal 2020-21, the Corporation paid \$1.35 million to NSTAT to provide maintenance services to the Cobequid Pass Toll Highway under the terms of the Annual Maintenance Agreement.
 The majority of this work consists of snow and ice removal during the winter months.
-The Department also performs annual line painting, guardrail replacement and repair, litter removal, and other routine maintenance activities to ensure the highway is maintained at a high standard.
+Also included are maintenance duties such as line painting, guardrail repair, mowing and litter removal.